Search

 With so many major cities in a single state, San Antonio International Airport (SAT) is far from the largest in Texas, but it’s among the most recognizable.
 The distinctive architecture of SAT appears in several films and shows set in culturally rich San Antonio, so you may have seen it even if you’re not one of the 10,000,000+ annual passengers who travel through.
 These expert tips will have you flying through SAT with ease when you arrive.

 Getting between San Antonio International Airport and the city’s downtown area by bus is easier than in many other cities.
 The big red #5 VIA bus runs every day between these two spots and generally takes only about 30 minutes from point to point.
-It’s extremely inexpensive and I’ve always found there to be plenty of room for both me and my large suitcase in both directions.
+It’s inexpensive and I’ve always found plenty of room for both me and my large suitcase in both directions.

 I’ve been told by other riders that it’s sometimes more crowded for early morning flights (before 8 am), but have never experienced any congestion of my own.
-To find the bus from the airport, exit baggage claim and cross to the outer curb, then head toward the end of Terminal B. You’ll see the bus stop marked with a large sign on a support column.
+To find the bus from the airport, exit baggage claim and cross to the outer curb, then head to the far west end of Terminal B. You’ll see the bus stop with a large sign on a support column.

 For less than a cup of coffee, you can buy a day pass for the VIA and VIVA bus system.
 VIVA lines will connect you from downtown to almost any hotel or attraction, so I always find this worth purchasing on at least my arrival day.
 It saves me from taking a rideshare or cab and costs almost nothing extra.
 Plus, I can use it the rest of the day.

 To take a taxi instead of a bus, just head to Terminal A instead.
-Just outside baggage claim, you’ll find the taxi queue at the curb, and do not need to reserve one in advance.
-This is a good option if you don’t have any rideshare apps, but does run a bit more expensive than rideshares most times of the day, so I don’t typically choose this option.
+Just outside baggage claim, you’ll find the taxi queue at the outer commercial curbside, and do not need to reserve one in advance.
+This is a good option if you don’t have any rideshare apps, but it does run a bit more expensive than rideshares most times of the day, so I don’t typically choose this option.

 Because the airport taxi fare generally starts at, or higher than, the total rideshare cost for most downtown destinations, I prefer rideshares from SAT.
 With rideshare, the cost doesn’t change once I begin the ride, while taxi fares can increase with traffic and delays.
 Unless there’s surge pricing from peak activity, rideshare is the more affordable way to go here.
 Find your driver on the outer curb outside of Terminal A.

 Renting a car at SAT is easy.
-Just across the sky bridge at Terminal B, nearly a dozen popular rental agencies are represented in the Consolidated Rental Car Facility inside the short-term parking garage.
+From Terminal B, take the elevator or escalator to the Mezzanine level and cross the sky bridge to reach the Consolidated Rental Car Facility, where you’ll find 11 popular rental agencies.
 In the past, rental cars were offsite and required a shuttle, but you can now ignore any advice you find about this.
 It’s all in the airport today.

 Parking at SAT

-Parking at SAT airport is simple and affordable, as long as you park in the right place.
+SAT offers short-term and long-term garage parking, plus economy lots.
 The short-term garage is conveniently connected to Terminal A and a great value for visits under 30 minutes.
 Once you pass this mark, rates increase more than in the long-term garage.
-If you’re parking overnight, be sure to use the long-term garage or you’ll pay nearly double in the short-term garage.
+For overnight parking, use the long-term garage or you’ll pay nearly double in the short-term garage.

-Economy lots are an excellent bargain at SAT and just a 5–10-minute free shuttle ride away.
+Economy lots are an excellent bargain at SAT and approximately 10 minutes away via free shuttle service.
 Still, if you’re favoring an economy lot over covered garages, I recommend taking my favorite approach and skipping airport parking entirely.
 Nearby services like Airport Security Express offer security-patrolled parking lots, free shuttle service, and rates even cheaper than the economy lots.
 You’ll also avoid terminal traffic (though this is rarely a major issue here).

 Things to do on a layover at SAT

 I recommend heading back toward the airport at least one hour before your flight’s scheduled departure.
-Downtown is just about ten minutes from the airport, so budgeting another ten minutes for TSA, this should get you past security about 40 minutes before your flight, just in time to arrive at your gate for boarding.
-If you’re a nervous traveler, feel free to pad this by leaving 15–30 minutes earlier.
+Downtown is quick to reach from the airport, but budgeting adequate time for your return, including TSA screening, ensures you won’t miss your flight.
+If you’re a nervous traveler, feel free to pad this by leaving even earlier.

 Lounges at SAT

 Though it’s only the third busiest airline at San Antonio International Airport, United Airlines is the only airline with a lounge here.
-It’s a small lounge (I had to leave to use the general airport restroom across the hall, for example), but has comfortable seating, a complimentary bar, and several food options.
-Only United passengers and their guests can enter, though, and only with membership or a qualifying ticket.
+It’s a small lounge (I had to leave to use the general airport restroom across the hall, for example), but has comfortable seating, a complimentary bar and several food options.
+Access requires a same-day boarding pass for travel on United or a Star Alliance partner, along with a valid United Club membership, one-time pass, or eligible elite status—guest access varies by membership type.

 The other lounge option here is the USO, and this is for active-duty US military members and their families only.
-Like many USO airport lounges, this one is outside of security (near baggage claim in Terminal B), so be sure to leave early enough for clearing TSA before your boarding time.
-But remember, security lines are typically very short at SAT, so you don’t have to sacrifice many minutes.
+Like many USO airport lounges, this one is in the baggage claim area of Terminal B (outside of security), so be sure to leave early enough for clearing TSA before your boarding time.
+But remember, security lines are typically manageable at SAT, so you don’t have to sacrifice too many minutes.

-There are no locker or storage facilities at SAT airport for general passengers, but I learned a fun fact for military members when touring the USO in Terminal B here.
-Because its outside of security, this lounge is able to offer luggage storage for its active-duty military members.
+There are no lockers at SAT airport for general passengers, but I learned a fun fact for military members when touring the USO in Terminal B here.
+Because it’s outside of security, this lounge is able to offer luggage storage services specifically for active-duty military members and their families.

-For passengers with service animals, there’s a relief area outdoors at Terminal A arrivals, but there are also indoor relief areas in each terminal.
-Please note that despite sources claiming Terminal A’s indoor relief area is outside of security, including some of the airport’s own official material, it is actually within security (airside).
+For passengers with service animals, there’s a fully fenced and landscaped relief area outdoors curbside outside Terminal A, but there are also designated service animal relief areas post-security in each terminal.
+Please note that despite sources claiming the indoor relief area in Terminal A is outside of security, including some of the airport’s own official material, it is actually within security (airside).
 I was thrilled to learn we did not actually have to exit for my pup to use the potty.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.